 Training and teaching is the key that unlocks the doors to learning and success.
 A good training program kindles curiosity and instills a passion to improve, become better and continuously improve.
-By creating a conducive environment for growth, allowing them to gain global experience, empowering them with practical knowledge, organizations can help people who start of as mere planners, become great buyers.
+By creating a conducive environment for growth, allowing them to gain global experience, empowering them with the practical knowledge, organizations can help people who start off as mere planners become great buyers.

 Of course, it goes without saying that it’s a process that involves many steps.
 Training is necessarily the first step, beginning in the classroom, but this should gradually move out to the place where there’s action—the stores with their numerous departments.
 Training underscores the value of good communication and the importance of listening.
 A linear or closed-minded approach is not going to do a buyer or a manager any good.
 They should learn to listen and understand—good relationships depend on this.

 Communication between departments should be encouraged, and with barriers broken, a new culture of sharing, caring and honesty is established—one in which everyone learns and grows.
 This permeates throughout the organization.
 Buyers are human beings and they are going to make some mistakes; what is important is that they learn from them—the training should provide for this.

 After such initial training, where roots have been laid for bigger things, trainees need to get a feel of all the other departments, the retail brands and the different locations that the organizations have branches in.
 Such exposure means that they can be moved across domestic and international divisions to gain important experience.
 At the end of it all, the would-be buyers will understand the impact and importance of all buying decisions that they make.